HuMingLab/SnapHiC/readme.md

 # SnapHiC: Single Nucleus Analysis Pipeline for Hi-C Data
-# (Latest updates: December 7th, 2020)
+#### (Latest updates: December 7th, 2020)
 ## Identifying chromatin loops from single cell Hi-C data
 ### 1. Installation
-You can download the singularity image of SnapHiC [here](http://renlab.sdsc.edu/abnousa/snapHiC/singularity_releases) to avoid installation.
+You can download the singularity image/recipe of SnapHiC [here](http://renlab.sdsc.edu/abnousa/snapHiC/singularity_releases).
 If you don't have access to singularity or prefer your own installation, please follow the following steps:
 1. Install python version >= 3.6
 2. Make sure MPI (e.g. [open-mpi](https://www.open-mpi.org/)) is installed on your system and is on your path (`which mpicc` can return a path).
 3. Use pip to install the required modules:
 ```
 pip install -r requirements.txt
 ```
+4. Install Java version >= 8 and include it in your path.
+(Java is required for generating juicebox hic maps)

 ### 2. Required input files:
 1. "Tab-separated" or "tab-separated and gzipped" files containing the mapped read pairs (contacts) for each single cell.
 These contact files can be generated from raw fastq files following the methods decribed in previous publications ([PMID: 31384045](https://pubmed.ncbi.nlm.nih.gov/31384045/), [PMID: 31501549](https://pubmed.ncbi.nlm.nih.gov/31501549/), and [PMID: 28682332](https://pubmed.ncbi.nlm.nih.gov/28682332/)), or other single cell Hi-C data preprocessing pipelines such as Dip-C (https://github.com/tanlongzhi/dip-c).
 In each file, one line represents one contact with 2 columns for chromosome name and 2 columns for the mapped positions (bp).